 In 2016, I was given a Brownie Hawkeye camera.
 Sometimes I take it with me places.
 I don't feel pressure; I take pictures of whatever moves me.
 An amateur relief from the burden of language.
 There is no theme.
 Composition is the only craft element I know how to think about —color and light, lines and shapes next to each other.
 I don't think about the kind of film I use; I research it and cannot remember its properties by the time I click the square gray button.
 Months go by.
-I mail the film off to a developer in Portland and they email the photographs back to me.
+I mail the film off to a developer and they email the photographs back to me.
 It's a way to keep surprise in my life.
 When I receive the images, I've forgotten the things I tried to capture.
 As much as the images reflect a material moment, they also reflect an earlier version of my mind.
 I reacquaint myself with whatever I was.